daudibrahimhasan/daudibrahimhasan/README.md

 if you like what I do, maybe consider [☕ Buy Me a Coffee](https://www.buymeacoffee.com/daudibrahim)

 👋 Hey there, I'm Daud Ibrahim Hasan!
-✨ Welcome to my data science and dev journey! ✨
+✨ Welcome to my data science and ML journey! ✨

 👨‍💻 About Me
 I'm a curious and enthusiastic tech explorer, always tinkering with weird stuff in code